 Having just returned from their honeymoon Neale and Alana Grant returned to find that the best man at the wedding was in fact wrapped the whole house in silage wrap!
 The wrap is normally used to wrap those large round bails of hay you see in the farmer fields so you just know it was ultra strong and took a while to get into their home again.

 This home in Russia is covered in over 30,000 bottle tops!
 The homeowner Olga Kostina spent several years taking the plastic tops on, but I do have to wonder where she got them all from because let’s face it, that is an awful lot of whatever liquid it was.

 3 – The perfect home for Cruella de Vil

 This might look like a cool home but sadly it is a bit of a sad story, you see when Goran Tomasic and his wife came home one day their much-loved Dalmatian had sadly passed away.
 So out of respect, they painted their entire house in Dalmatian spots.
 Sure it is a little odd, but the home also looks kind of cool as well!

 This home in Scotland that is almost completely covered in flowers and hanging baskets is stunning to look at and well worth going to see in person.
 But let us face it!
 It would take forever in a day to replicate it and there ain’t nobody that got time for that!

 1 – The ultimate green home.

 Strangely these Japanese creeper vines might well look like ivy but they are definitely not.
-More commonly known as Boston ivy or Grape ivy, but they are mostly well know because these vines grow like it is going out of fashion and will cover a whole house like you see above in just a matter of months, yes that is from scratch!
+More commonly known as Boston ivy or Grape ivy, but they mostly well know because these vines grow like growth was going out of fashion and will cover a whole house like you see above in just a matter of months, yes that is from scratch!
 Super growth indeed, but also super cool because it might well be invasive but it does make a house look amazing.